 Keep track of your symptoms and make an appointment with your doctor, who can run tests to make a diagnosis.
 If you are diagnosed with hyperthyroidism, your doctor may prescribe certain medications to help manage your symptoms and you'll likely have regular follow-up visits to monitor the condition, per the Mayo Clinic.
 Surgery to remove part or all of the thyroid gland is also a treatment option for some people.

 Sometimes stress is the source of your sweltering.
 When you experience a stressor, your body flips into "fight or flight" mode, and your adrenal gland secretes catecholamines (specifically epinephrine and norepinephrine), Dr. Adimoolam-Gupta says.

-Catecholamines, which prep your body for the fight or flight response, not only enhance your mental alertness and muscle strength but also increase your heart rate, blood pressure and breathing rate, which results in a warmer body temperature, she says.
+Catecholamines, which prep your body for the fight-or-flight response, both enhance your mental alertness and muscle strength while increasing your heart rate, blood pressure and breathing rate, which results in a warmer body temperature, she says.